-Since our inception in 2015, we have devoted substantially all our resources to the discovery and development of our product candidates, including clinical trials and preclinical studies as well as general and administrative support for these operations.
+Since issuance of our inception in 2015, unaudited condensed consolidated financial statements for the three months ended March 31, 2024.
+Until we have devoted substantially all our resources to can generate sufficient revenue from the discovery and development commercialization of our product candidates, including clinical trials and preclinical studies we expect to finance our operations through the public or private sale of equity, debt financings or other capital sources, such as well as general and administrative support for these operations. government funding, collaborations, strategic alliances, divestment of non-core assets, or licensing arrangements with third parties.
 To date, we have generated no significant revenue.
-We have incurred net losses in each year since our inception and, as of September 30, 2023, we had an accumulated deficit of approximately \$112.6 million.
+We have incurred net losses in each year since our inception the Company has relied on equity and as of September 30, 2023, we had an accumulated deficit of approximately \$112.6 million.
 Our net losses were \$21,600,000 and \$21,466,000 for the nine months ended September 30, 2023 and 2022, respectively.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations, including stock-based compensation.
 We anticipate that we will continue to generate substantial losses for the foreseeable future.